OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/ceph_ds.rst

 .. note:: In this case disk.0 is generated with a command similar to ``rbd export one/one-0@snap disk.0``

+.. warning:: In this mode there are some inherent limitations

+   * disk snapshots are not supported
+   * VM disk can not be saved when located on frontend (undeployed or stopped VM)

 Ceph Cluster Setup
 ================================================================================